syncthing/docs/specs/bep-v1.rst

 The **skip introduction removals** field signifies if the remote device has opted to ignore introduction removals for the given device.
 This setting is copied across as we are being introduced to a new device.

+The **enc pw token** field contains a token derived from the password, that is used to encrypt data sent to this device.
+If the device is the same as the device sending the message, it signifies that the device itself has encrypted data that was encrypted with the given token.
+It is empty or missing if there is no encryption.
+See :ref:`untrusted` for details on the encryption scheme.

 Index and Index Update
 ^^^^^^^^^^^^^^^^^^^^^^